taylorlottdixon/mastermind/README.md

-# mastermind
+# Cupcake Master
- mastermind style game for GA class project
+ Cupcake Master is a mastermind style game using 8 possible cupcakes to create a secret code of 5 total.